Jahia/keepicker/README.md

 * The definition of a `Keepeek Asset Content Reference` content ([definition.cnd][definition.cnd]).
 * A React application : `Keepeek Content Picker` ([KeepeekPicker.jsx][react:index.js]).
   This application is a custom jContent SelectorType (aka picker) and is used to pick a Keepeek asset.
-* A proxy servlet filter used to call the Keepeek Admin API from the frontend `Keepeek Proxy Servlet` ([KeepeekProxyServlet.java]).
 * A *light* implementation of an External Data Provider (EDP) named `Keepeek Asset Provider` ([KeepeekDataSource.java]).